 The CAISO will include only data for hourly Scheduled imports and exports and base EIM Transfers in the histogram.
 The following schedules will be excluded from the histogram: 15-minute intertie schedules, dynamic inter-tie schedules, and pseudo-ties.

 The CAISO will exclude any outlier data from the histogram calculations.
+See below for details on this process.

 Three months of production data is required to calculate the histogram.
 So, for all new EIM entities, the histogram percentiles will be set to zero until this information is available.

+Histogram Calculations:

 The CAISO will calculate the data samples for the absolute and relative histogram for the net hourly inter-tie schedules deviation between imports and exports scheduled at T-40 (net base inter-tie schedules) and the final tagged net imports at T-20 (net actual hourly inter-tie schedule) as: